This ovulation calculator allows you to find out when you'll be most fertile, and what your due date would be if you conceived during these times.

 To increase your chances of getting pregnant, you need to maximise the possibility of a fertile egg and your partner's sperm getting together.
 You can only get pregnant on the few days each cycle around ovulation, when an egg is released.

-How the menstrual cycle works
+How does the menstrual cycle work?

 - Your cycle starts on the first day of your period and continues up to the first day of your next period.